Lighter aboard ship: Problems and shortcomings

 New problems which were as yet unknown to shipping companies arose with the advent of the LASH system and similar barge carriers.
 Aboard the carrier ship, the lighter is simply a large cargo container, but in the seaport and on the inland waterways it becomes a vessel.
-As a vessel, they are subject to requirements for equipment regulations like anchors, winches, coupling had to be provided so-called "head barges" which could not be transported on the carrier ships.
+As a vessel, they are subject to requirements for equipment regulations like anchors.
 Also, serving waterways which freeze over in winter required a high capital expenditure.

 Studies showed that the costs of addressing these issues, along with the costs of operating the carrier ships and their lighters, were much higher than for the customary freighter ships or the ISO-compliant container ships that were beginning to conquer the transportation market.
 While barge carriers and lighters are a technologically interesting sea transport system, they are economic only under certain specific conditions of traffic and economy.

+In the United States, LASH operators were subject to Jones Act tariffs on the value of repairs made to ships engaged in coastwise trade.
+LASH operators were thus required to pay a tariff on repairs to their cargo-carrying equipment (barges), unlike container ship operators, who could send their intermodal containers aboard for low-cost repairs.
+To mitigate this competitive disadvantage, Congress exempted LASH vessels from the tariff.